North Korea has fired ballistic missiles toward the east, Seoul says

 SEOUL, South Korea (AP) — North Korea performed its first ballistic missile tests in five months Wednesday, days before U.S. President Donald Trump and other leaders are expected to meet in South Korea.

-North Korea usually test-launches missiles into the waters between the Korean Peninsula and Japan, causing no damage in neighboring countries.
-But the Joint Chiefs statement only said the missiles were launched in a northeastern direction and didn’t say how far they traveled and where they landed.

-The Joint Chiefs said South Korea has bolstered its surveillance posture and is closely exchanging related information with the U.S. and Japan.
+South Korea’s military said it maintains a readiness to repel any provocations by North Korea based on the solid military alliance with the United States.

-Japan’s new Prime Minister Sanae Takaichi told reporters that Tokyo was closely communicating with Washington and Seoul, including by sharing real-time missile warning data, but that none of the missiles reached Japan’s territorial waters or exclusive economic zone.
+Japan’s new Prime Minister Sanae Takaichi told reporters that none of the North Korean missiles reached Japan’s territorial waters or exclusive economic zone and that there had been no reports of damage caused by the launches.
+She said that Tokyo was closely communicating with Washington and Seoul, including by sharing real-time missile warning data.

 South Korea next week hosts the Asia-Pacific Economic Cooperation, an annual summit meant to promote economic integration and trade.
 It has no military component.
 Trump was expected to come to Gyeongju ahead of the summit for bilateral meetings with leaders including Chinese President Xi Jinping and South Korean President Lee Jae Myung, but South Korean officials say Trump won't likely attend APEC's main conference set for Oct.
 30-Nov.
 1.